Climate change and development Climate and development partnerships

 Traditional scarf with ajrak ornament.
 Ajrak is a special form of block printing in Pakistan.

 The Pakistan-German Climate and Energy Initiative was agreed in September 2021.
 The BMZ is supporting its partner country's efforts to adapt to the impacts of climate change.
 In order to prevent flooding, for example, reservoirs are being built to collect water after heavy rains, so that water will be available for irrigation and drinking even when there is a drought.
-The BMZ is also assisting Pakistan in meeting its commitments under its Nationally Determined Contributions (NDCs) and achieving a just energy transition.
-The BMZ supports not only the restructuring of the economy and energy supply but also the development and expansion of social protection systems.
-In addition, the partnership particularly aims to strengthen youth participation in climate decision-making.

-Moreover, Pakistan is one of the Pathfinder Countries for the Global Shield against Climate Risks, which is designed to better protect vulnerable countries and people against the impacts of climate change.
+Moreover, Pakistan is one of the pathfinder countries for the Global Shield against Climate Risks, which is designed to better protect vulnerable countries and people against the impacts of climate change.

-As at: 14/02/2024
+As at: 22/10/2024